-Land Rover diehards may be bitterly disappointed with the design of the new Defender that is a more off-road capable Range Rover rather than a Defender.
-The only carry-over signature from the original Defender is aluminium bodywork.
+Land Rover diehards were disappointed with the post-2020 Defender that was more off-road capable Range Rover than Defender.
+The only carry-over signature from the original Defender was aluminium bodywork.

-If you climb underneath the new Defender it’s patently obvious that its powertrain, driveline and suspensions are almost identical to those fitted to the Discovery and Range Rovers.
-Exterior and interior styling apes the square-rigged Series Land Rovers, Countys and Defenders, but there’s nothing left of that original DNA.
-Nor will there be a ute derivative.
+If you climbed underneath the Defender it’s patently obvious that its powertrain, driveline and suspensions were almost identical to those fitted to the Discovery and Range Rovers.
+Exterior and interior styling aped the square-rigged Series Land Rovers, Countys and Defenders, but there was nothing left of that original DNA.
+Nor was there a ute derivative.

-What does remain is off-road ability and the new vehicle is billed as being ‘expedition-ready’.
-It has a maximum payload of up to 900kg, roof load of 168kg, towing capacity of 3500kg and wading depth of up to 900mm.
+What did remain was off-road ability and the new vehicle was billed as being ‘expedition-ready’.
+It had a maximum payload of up to 900kg, roof load of 168kg, towing capacity of 3500kg and wading depth of up to 900mm.

-The initial release is a 110 five-door model that is to be followed by a shorter wheelbase three-door 90 model.
+The initial release was a 110 five-door model that was followed by a shorter wheelbase three-door 90 model in late-2020.

-The new Defender has styling echoes from its predecessor: minimal front and rear overhangs, Alpine light windows in the roof and a side-hinged rear tailgate with externally-mounted spare wheel.
+The latest Defender 90 and 110 models had styling echoes from its predecessor: minimal front and rear overhangs, Alpine light windows in the roof and a side-hinged rear tailgate with externally-mounted spare wheel.

 Gerry McGovern, Land Rover’s chief designer said: “The new Defender is respectful of its past but is not harnessed by it.